OpenEvalProject/evals/manuscripts/elife-31955/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/31955/elife-31955-fig4-v2.jpg)

 **Figure 4.:** Instead of showing absolute viral counts on y-axes, the counts are normalized by the total number of viruses in each viral category (denoted as N inside each plot).
 The mean of each distribution is denoted as a dot on the boxplot.
 For all histograms, bin numbers and bin widths are systematically decided by the Freedman-Diaconis rule (Reich et al., 1966).
 Viral schematics on the right of the figure are modified from ViralZone (Hulo et al., 2011).
-Key statistics describing these distributions can be found in Table 1 and Figure 4—source data 1.10.7554/eLife.31955.010Figure 4—source data 1.It is important to clarify that the median values in this table represent the median of median gene lengths.
+Key statistics describing these distributions can be found in Table 1 and Figure 4—source data 1.

-## Noncoding percentages of viral genomes
+### Noncoding percentages of viral genomes

 So far we have primarily focused on the coding fractions of viral genomes.
 Thus, we created distributions of noncoding percentage of viral genomes (see Materials and methods, Figure 5, Table 1, Figure 5—source data 1).
 In general, DNA viral genomes contain about 10% noncoding regions which is even lower than the noncoding percentage of bacterial genomes (Mattick and Makunin, 2006; Morris, 2012).
 With a median noncoding percentage of just 6%, RNA viral genomes have significantly lower noncoding percentage compared to DNA viruses in this database (one-sided Mann-Whitney U Test, P<10-5).
 A notable exception to the RNA viral group is the ssRNA-RT with a median noncoding percentage of 16%.
 Interestingly, both retroviral groups had relatively high noncoding DNA percentages.
 This is likely due to the presence of defunct retroviral genes.
 For example, the Xenopus laevis endogenous retrovirus (NCBI taxon ID 204873) belonging to the ssRNA-RT group has a noncoding percentage of 93%.
 This high noncoding percentage can be explained by the fact that this virus genome contains three pseudogenes previously coding for env, pol and gag proteins.

 ![Figure 5.](https://cdn.elifesciences.org/articles/31955/elife-31955-fig5-v2.jpg)

 **Figure 5.:** The counts of viruses are normalized by the total number of viruses in each viral category (denoted as N inside each plot).
 The mean of each distribution is denoted as a dot on the boxplot.
 For all histograms, bin numbers and bin widths are systematically decided by the Freedman-Diaconis rule (Reich et al., 1966).
 Viral schematics are modified from ViralZone (Hulo et al., 2011).
-Key statistics describing these distributions can be found in Table 1 and Figure 5—source data 1.10.7554/eLife.31955.012Figure 5—source data 1.
+Key statistics describing these distributions can be found in Table 1 and Figure 5—source data 1.

-## Viral functional gene categories
+### Viral functional gene categories

 We categorized viral genes according to several major functional categories, including structural genes such as capsid and tail genes, metabolic genes, informational genes, which we define as those involved in replication, transcription or translation of the viral genetic code, among other categories (Figure 6, see Materials and methods).
 In addition to the fraction of viral genes that we were able to assign to these functional categories, there still remains what we will refer to as an “unlabeled” fraction that is comprised of hypothetical genes or genes with poor annotation (see Materials and methods).
 When reporting the relative abundance of different functional gene categories, we will normalize the number of genes belonging to each functional category by the total number of labeled genes.